Cartier is owned by Richemont.

 - There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Cartier “It’s a Start”.
+Here we rate Cartier “Not Good Enough”.
 These are a few factors influencing its score:

 - There’s no evidence it provides financial security to its suppliers, which can result in poor working conditions and wages.